marrip/wgs_std_viper/README.md

 ## :speech_balloon: Introduction

 This snakemake workflow produces `.bam` files from Illumina NGS `.fastq` files.
 It is designed to align WGS data from paired end sequencing runs.
-In addition, a coverage analysis is performed and several alignment statistics are generated.
-The pipeline can be run as is or may be included in another workflow.
+In addition, a coverage analysis is performed and several alignment statistics as well as a FastQC report are generated.
+The pipeline can be run as is or may be included in other workflows.

 ## :heavy_exclamation_mark: Dependencies